dhondta/python-tinyscript/docs/helpers.md

-`ts.is_lowercase` | the given string has only lowercase characters `ts.is_printable` | the given string has only printable characters `ts.is_punctuation` | the given string has only punctuation characters `ts.is_uppercase` | the given string has only uppercase characters
+`ts.is_lowercase` | the given string has only lowercase characters `ts.is_printable` | the given string has only printable characters `ts.is_punctuation` | the given string has only punctuation characters `ts.is_regex` | the given string can be parsed as a regular expression `ts.is_uppercase` | the given string has only uppercase characters

 !!! note "Character percentage threshold"